Electric Vehicles

 The costs can’t be ignored

-“Even if you have to pay more up front, or even if your monthly rental is a little higher, the reduced running cost through electricity is much cheaper than petrol or diesel; there is a reduced service, maintenance, and repair (SMR) cost from the fact there are fewer mechanical working parts, so there is less to replace on every service, and that can change the perception of pricing in the customers’ minds,” says Helen Lees, head of electric vehicles and connected services at Groupe PSA.
+“Even if you have to pay more upfront, or even if your monthly rental is a little higher, the reduced running cost through electricity is much cheaper than petrol or diesel; there is a reduced service, maintenance, and repair (SMR) cost from the fact there are fewer mechanical working parts, so there is less to replace on every service, and that can change the perception of pricing in the customers’ minds,” says Helen Lees, head of electric vehicles and connected services at Groupe PSA.

 Every year, these savings add up.
 The technology is still relatively new, but the numbers are attractive enough to make it an enticing choice for any fleet that can afford it.